livingdocsIO/documentation/content/reference/document/metadata/metadata-plugin-list.md

 {{< added-in release-2023-03 >}}

-The team meta data plugin `li-team` enables a user to associate other users with the current document by adding or removing them from the teams plugin.
+The team metadata plugin `li-team` enables a user to associate other users with the current document by adding or removing them from the teams plugin.
 Additionally one user can be marked as the owner.
 The owner can not be removed from the team.
-The plugin is available in the metadata form and the table dashboard.
+The plugin is available in the Metadata Form and the Table Dashboard.

-**Notice**: The li-team plugin is only available if the planning system is enabled.
+**Notice**: The li-team plugin is only available if the Planning System is enabled.

 **Storage Format**: